The First Two Weeks at Home After Hospital Discharge

 Families often try to manage without help, thinking they can power through.
 Unfortunately the statistics are clear.
 Without support many patients end up back in the hospital within weeks.
 Missed medications, untreated wounds, and falls are the most common causes.

-By contrast, families who bring in professional care report lower stress, fewer complications, and higher patient satisfaction.
+By contrast, families who bring in professional post-hospital care home support report lower stress, fewer complications, and higher patient satisfaction.
 The difference is not just medical.
 It is emotional.
 Patients feel cared for and families feel supported.

 24 Hour Home Care in Los Angeles by CARE Homecare